VAQ-135: 1980s

 In May 1982, VAQ-135 was assigned to USS America and Carrier Air Wing 1 (CVW-1).
-After completing work-ups, the squadron was transferred to USS Nimitz and deployed to the Mediterranean Sea in November 1982 later receiving their second Chief of Naval Operations Safety “S” Award.
+After completing work-ups, the squadron was transferred to USS Nimitz and deployed to the Mediterranean Sea in November 1982 later receiving their second Chief of Naval Operations Safety "S" Award.

-In 1984, the squadron deployed to USS America and CVW-1 from April until November 1984, receiving their third Chief of Naval Operations Safety “S” Award.
+In 1984, the squadron deployed to USS America and CVW-1 from April until November 1984, receiving their third Chief of Naval Operations Safety "S" Award.
 In 1985, along with CVW-1 they participated in Ocean Safari ‘85, the largest NATO naval exercise to date, and received their second Meritorious Unit Commendation.

-On the morning of January 1, 1986, VAQ-135 was deployed to support Sixth Fleet Battle Group operations in the Mediterranean Sea.
+On the morning of 1 January 1986, VAQ-135 was deployed to support Sixth Fleet Battle Group operations in the Mediterranean Sea.
 Within 48 hours, they had sortied from NAS Whidbey Island, joined their new air wing Carrier Air Wing 13 (CVW-13) at sea on board USS Coral Sea and supported contingency operations underway in the central Mediterranean Sea.
 For the next five months, with no in-theater supply support, the squadron provided electronic warfare support to U.S. naval forces operating off the coast of Libya.
 The squadron took part in the successful strikes in the Gulf of Sidra in March 1986 and provided key close-support jamming services in the successful strikes on the Benina/Benghazi airfields in April of that year.
 As a result, the squadron was awarded two Navy Unit Commendations, the Armed Forces Expeditionary Medal, the Navy Expeditionary Medal and the Association of Old Crows Outstanding Unit Award for 1986.

 In November 1986, the squadron was reassigned to Carrier Air Wing 11 (CVW-11) aboard USS Enterprise.
 In 1987, VAQ-135 completed work-ups with CVW-11 and became the first Prowler squadron to complete the Medium Attack Advanced Readiness Program (MAARP) and the revised EA-6B Defensive Air Combat Maneuvering (DACM) syllabus.

 In January 1988, VAQ-135 became the first EA-6B squadron to deploy with five Prowlers.
 WESTPAC ‘88 marked the return of the squadron to the Seventh Fleet with USS Enterprise, providing electronic warfare support to U.S. Naval forces operating in the North Arabian Sea.
 The squadron received the Armed Forces Expeditionary Medal.

 In April 1988, VAQ-135 participated with CVW-11 and Battle Group Foxtrot in Operation Praying Mantis, the successful action against Iranian naval surface units.
 The command received the Joint Meritorious Unit Award, Meritorious Unit Commendation, and Armed Forces Expeditionary Medal.
 In the fall of 1988, the squadron transitioned to the ICAP-II version of the Prowler, acquiring the ability to fire the AGM-88 High-Speed Anti-Radiation Missile.

 In September 1989, VAQ-135 deployed aboard Enterprise for an around the world cruise, taking part in PACEX ‘89, the largest naval exercise since World War II.
-In January 1990, the squadron participated in Operation Earnest Will in defense of the Philippine government, resulting in the command receiving the Armed Forces Expeditionary Medal.
+In December 1989, the squadron participated in Operation Classic Resolve in defense of the Philippine government, resulting in the command receiving the Armed Forces Expeditionary Medal.